trackier/android_sdk/README.md

 ## <a id="qs-campaign-data"></a>Getting Campaign Data

 For getting the campaign data, We have a function that return the campaign data.
-Check below the example code.
+Please check below the example code.

 ```Java